arvidn/libtorrent/docs/manual.rst

 Once the configure script is run successfully, you just type ``make`` and libtorrent, the examples and the tests will be built.

+When libtorrent is built it may be a good idea to run the test, you do this my running ``make check``.

 If you want to build a release version (without debug info, asserts and invariant checks), you have to rerun the configure script and rebuild, like this::